Breiseth Hall 570-408-2000(T) 570-408-3000 (F) Email

 4. in good academic standing according to the academic progress standard set for receipt of federal aid.

 In order for enrollment in courses to qualify for federal financial aid eligibility the site where they are offered must be approved by the Department of Education if more than 50% of the academic program is available at that site.

 The Federal Direct unsubsidized Stafford Student Loan:

 This is the primary loan from the Department of Education.
-The unsubsidized Stafford loan interest rate is 6.8%.
+The unsubsidized Stafford loan interest rate is a variable rate.

 You may pay quarterly interest payments throughout your enrollment period.
 Repayment of the principal begins six months after you are no longer enrolled at least half time.
 The repayment period may extend up to 10 years.
 The maximum unsubsidized Stafford Loan limit for graduate level students is $20,500 or less within the cost of attendance.

 The federal government will make the loan available for graduate and professional students.
 It was previously only available to parents of undergraduate students.